U.S. Route 52 in Minnesota: Route description

+Transit

+Intercity bus services are operated along a majority of the US 52 corridor from Rochester to the North Dakota state line by Jefferson Lines.

 History

 US 52 was extended into the state of Minnesota in 1934.
 The road replaced the former routing of old US 55 from the Iowa state line to the Twin Cities, and the former route of old US 10S from Minneapolis west to North Dakota.
 I-94 replaced most of the routing of US 52 west of St. Cloud, and the routing from St. Cloud to Minneapolis was replaced by US 10, US 169, and CR 81.
 US 52 was routed along University Avenue through Minneapolis and St. Paul until about 1995 (In 1986, US 52 on University Avenue between I-35W and the St. Paul border was turned over to Hennepin County maintenance and renumbered CR 36/CR 37, creating a gap in US 52 until the 1995 route change).
 West of here, it turned west onto Washington Avenue that traversed directly through the University of Minnesota and Downtown Minneapolis.
 Progressing further, it took another left turn at Broadway Street before eventually curving to the northwest towards Robbinsdale, Crystal, Brooklyn Park and Osseo.
 Afterwards, it turned right onto what is now US 169 through Champlin and Anoka thus eventually merging onto US 10 towards Elk River and St. Cloud.
 It eventually turned onto city streets through St. Cloud and back onto the present-day I-94 alignment.

 US 52 was routed along Robert Street through St. Paul, West St. Paul, and into Inver Grove Heights until 1995; when US 52 was moved onto the nearby Lafayette Freeway.
 The Lafayette Bridge which takes the highway across the Mississippi River near downtown St. Paul was originally built in 1968 and was a "fracture critical" structure which was in need of replacement.
 Construction of the new bridge, which carries six lanes of US 52, was completed in fall of 2015.

 US 52 was built as an expressway from Rochester to St. Paul in the 1960s.
 The "ROC52" project expanded the section of US 52 in Rochester to a six-lane freeway in 2005–2006.
-Between Rochester and the Twin Cities, several at-grade intersections have been converted to interchanges since the 1990s.
+Between Rochester and the Twin Cities, many at-grade intersections have been converted to interchanges since the 1990s.
 However, many at-grade intersections remain along this segment of highway.

 In November 2013, a diverging diamond interchange (DDI), the Elk Run interchange, was completed in New Haven Township, Olmsted County, between Oronoco and Pine Island, at a relocated CR 12; in addition, CR 31 was relocated, direct accesses to US 52 from 120th and 520th streets were closed, a frontage road system was created and roundabouts were constructed on surrounding roads; the project cost was $34.3 million.